tliron/prudence.archive/common/readme.txt

 #end

 If all goes well, Prudence should announce its version and let you know when it's up and running!
+You can stop Prudence at any time by pressing CTRL-C at the terminal.

 You can then point your web browser to "http://localhost:8080/" to see the demo site.
 You will be greeted with the Prudence Administration application, from where you can click on links to see the installed applications.
 From there, you can continue to the tutorial to learn how to create